Claude Pruneau

-Claude Pruneau (born November 9, 1960) is a Canadian-American experimental high-energy nuclear physicist.
+Claude André Pruneau (born November 9, 1960) is a Canadian-American experimental high-energy nuclear physicist.
 He is a professor of physics at Wayne State University and the author of several books.
-He is best known for his work on particle correlation measurements in heavy ion collisions at the Relativistic Heavy Ion Collider and the Large Hadron Collider.
+He is best known for his work on particle correlation measurements in heavy-ion collisions at the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC).

+Early life and education

+Pruneau is a French-Canadian native born in Quebec City.
+He attended Collège des Jésuites and Cégep de Sainte-Foy before studying at Université Laval, where he earned a B.Sc. in 1982, an M.Sc. in 1983, and a Ph.D. in physics in 1987.
+His doctoral advisor was Claude St-Pierre.